annholmes/Putah-Creek-eDNA/Scripts/README.md

 # Scripts Folder

-⚙️ **Overview**: This folder contains R scripts used for Bioinformatics, Data Analysis, and Data Visualization in the project _Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA_ 🐟.
+⚙️ **Overview**: This folder contains R scripts used for Bioinformatics, Data Analysis, and Data Visualization in the project _Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA_.

 ## Contents